beezwax/WP-Publish-to-Apple-News/readme.txt

 4. Manage posts in Apple News right from the post edit screen

 == Changelog ==

+= 1.2.7 =
+* Fixed a bug where HTML tags were being stripped before being sent to the API.
+* Fixed a bug where older theme files couldn't be imported if new formatting settings were added.

 = 1.2.6 =
 * WP Standards: Ensured all instances of in_array use the strict parameter